sbeck1/Beck_LC_R/Oyster/rename/README.txt

 Summer 2019:
 -Mel compiles all Epoch 1 and 2 datasheets.
--Steve provided renaming guidance maps and spreadsheet based on GIS files.
+-Steve provided station renaming guidance maps and spreadsheet based on GIS files.
 This was to ensure accurate spatial-temporal identification of data.
 -Katie began to apply renaming conventions to transect data (priority in preparation for upcoming transect sampling).

 Fall 2019: